VisionEval/VisionEval-Docs/user_guide/07-vestate.Rmd

 * **ExtraVmtTax**: Added vehicle mile tax for household vehicle use to pay for any deficit between road costs and road revenues (dollars per vehicle mile)

-### CalculateComEnergyAndEmissions {#vestate-calculatecomenergyandemissions}
+### CalculateComEnergy {#vestate-calculatecomenergyandemissions}

-This module calculates the energy consumption and carbon emissions of heavy trucks and light-duty commercial service vehicles.
-It does not calculate the values for car service vehicles which are calculated as part of the household emissions.
-It also does not calculate public transit emissions which are calculated in the CalculateTransitEnergyAndEmissions module.
+This module calculates the energy consumption of heavy trucks and light-duty commercial service vehicles.

 #### User Input Files